scriptingxss/owasp-fstm/README.md

 ##### Usage of EMBA

 After the installation process is finished it is possible to use *EMBA* for further firmware security analysis via the command line.
 Before starting *EMBA* please download a testing firmware like the [OWASP IoTGoat firmware](https://github.com/OWASP/IoTGoat).
+The following command line shows a typical *EMBA* command:

 ```
 sudo ./emba.sh -f ~/IoTGoat-x86.img.gz -l ~/emba_logs_iotgoat -p ./scan-profiles/default-scan.emba
 ```
+The shown command configures the following basic options:
+* -f - Firmware file
+* -l - Directory for logs
+* -p - Scan profile to use (located in ./scan-profiles)

+Further options are available and can be shown via `./emba.sh -h`

 The first step of every firmware test is a health check of the current installation:

 ![](.gitbook/assets/EMBA_01.png)